Grow with us! Become a U of M Extension Master Gardener

 - REQUIRED: Active email address and reliable Internet access.

 - Taught by Extension educators and faculty at the U of M Landscape Arboretum.

 - Topics: Extension & the Master Gardener program, critical thinking and navigating culture, soils, entomology, botany, diagnostics, trees & shrubs, herbaceous plants, lawn care, plant pathology, weeds, wildlife, integrated pest management, vegetables, fruits.

 - Volunteer on projects and events that deliver horticulture education and information to the public.

-- Volunteer – and learn! - alongside experienced EMG volunteers.
+- Volunteer – and learn! - alongside experienced Extension Master Gardener volunteers.

 - Report your volunteer hours online by December 31.

 - Individuals who drop out of the internship before fulfilling the educational and volunteering requirements will be required to pay an additional $300.

 When your internship is completed, you'll start the next calendar year as an active University of Minnesota Extension Master Gardener in your community.

 To maintain your active Extension Master Gardener volunteer status, you will complete at least 25 hours of volunteer time and the required continuing education hours per year.
 Continuing education hours vary from 5 – 12 hours depending on county.